People whose back or neck pain has not been relieved by back surgery or other treatments may have another option to consider: spinal cord stimulation.

 - Spinal Cord Stimulation for Chronic Neck Pain Video

-Smaller devices have made implantation less invasive, and innovations—such as devices that are compatible with magnetic resonance imaging (MRI)—have expanded the number of people likely to consider the therapy.
+Smaller devices have made implantation less invasive, and innovations—such as devices that are compatible with magnetic resonance imaging (MRI scan)—have expanded the number of people likely to consider the therapy.

 In addition, nationwide efforts to reduce reliance on opioid pain medications are bringing renewed interest to a range of pain-relief treatments that do not involve medications—including spinal cord stimulation.